 The Digital Humanities Institute is one of the UK’s leading Digital Humanities centres, providing research and development services for the Arts and Humanities.
-Established in 1994 (and formerly called ‘HRI Digital’), our mission is to support the innovative use of technology and computation within Arts and Humanities research as both a method of inquiry and a means of dissemination.
+Established in 1994, our mission is to support the innovative use of technology and computation within Arts and Humanities research as both a method of inquiry and a means of dissemination.

 Partnership with internal and external clients